TJRelly/magic-eight-ball/README.md

 ### Technical Highlights:
 - Implemented randomized answer selection to enhance user engagement.
 - Employed conditional rendering to update the ball's appearance seamlessly.
-- Designed the component to be reusable and easily configurable with different sets of answers.
+- Designed the component to be reusable and easily configurable with different sets of answers and colors.

-This project demonstrates my ability to create interactive, state-driven applications with a clean and maintainable codebase, showcasing my proficiency in React and front-end development.
+This project demonstrates my ability to create interactive, state-driven applications with a clean and maintainable codebase, showcasing my React and front-end development proficiency.

 ### Running a React App from GitHub